1967–68 Los Angeles Lakers season

-The 1967–68 NBA season was the Lakers' 20th season in the NBA and eighth season in Los Angeles.
+The 1967–68 Los Angeles Lakers season was the Lakers' 20th season in the NBA and eighth season in Los Angeles.
 This was the first season the Lakers uniforms featured what would become the signature gold and purple colors.
 This was also the first season the team played at The Forum in Inglewood, where the Lakers would achieve fame in the immediate future, and played 31 seasons at this venue.